John Faunce Leavitt: Fate of the Schooner John F. Leavitt

 Ackerman engaged to have this vessel built at Newbert & Wallace Shipyard in Thomaston, Maine.
 The keel was laid in 1976 of the 97-foot two-masted, centreboard schooner John F. Leavitt, named in honor of the author of Wake of the Coasters (1970).
 When finished she was painted white with a distinctive red waist, and her figurehead depicted a fox with feathers gripped in his mouth.
-The schooner was launched in late summer, 1979, and almost immediately began to encounter difficulties, running aground in the Saint George River and having to sit out a tide on her launching day.
+The schooner was launched in late summer, 1979, and almost immediately began to encounter difficulties, running aground in the St. George River and having to sit out a tide on her launching day.
 She made her maiden voyage down the coast to Quincy, Massachusetts, in November.
 It was late in the season for a North Atlantic voyage, but here again she had to wait for her cargo.
 One of her best crew was injured climbing a fence and could not sail with her.
 Leaving Quincy heavily laden, she sank a few days later following a heavy winter three-day North Atlantic gale near the Gulf Stream.
 Her crew were taken off the vessel by the Air National Guard, by rescue helicopter.

 The building and the eventual sinking of the John F. Leavitt was the subject of a film dubbed Coaster, some six years in the making.
 Critics gave the film glowing reviews, and it won the Best Adventure Film Feature at the American Film Festival.
 "A thrilling story", said The Boston Phoenix.
 "Endowed with the beauty of an heroic epic", raved The Washington Post.
 The schooner, carrying a cargo to Haiti on her maiden voyage, foundered in a gale off Delaware, an event captured on film.